 Focusing on vocabulary development will help students to construct viable arguments and critique the reasoning of others.
 To help you implement this in your classroom, download the poster of the conjunctive adverbs so students can refer to them as they learn to use Mathematical Practice 3.

 Rule of Four Template to Model with Mathematics in Grades 6–8 (MP4)

 Mathematical Practice 4 requires students to apply mathematics in order to solve problems.
 One example of this standard is having students model a situation by writing an equation or inequality.
 Students need to understand the mathematical situation presented and translate it into an equation or inequality.
 Use the Rule of Four Templates to help students model with mathematics at the middle school level.

 Using Appropriate Tools Strategically By Grade Level (MP5)

-There is a great deal to say about how to use appropriate tools strategically, which is Mathematical Practice 5 from the Common Core State Standards.
+There is a great deal to say about how to use appropriate tools strategically, which is Mathematical Practice 5.
 It is simple to say that this Standard is about using a compass, protractor, ruler, or similar physical tool.
 There is so much more to using tools than just the use of physical objects!
 The Mathematical Practices PDF I have for download is a tip sheet with examples of tools you can put into practice.
 This tip sheet outlines choices you can use for teaching students to use appropriate tools strategically in each strand, at each grade level span.
 By giving students choices and talking with them about why they chose a specific tool, you can help them grow in their choice of strategies.